dyonezawa/wannabeCI/README.md

 After this initial configuration, you're good to go, and compile your project in a much easier enviroment, that can also be the same enviroment that your **jenkins** or any other orquestrator uses with a container to compile.

 ## Issues
-This is a independent free project, any issues or improvements, are welcome here: [issues](https://github.com/dyonezawa/wannabeCI/issues).
+This is an independent free project, any issues or improvements, are welcome here: [issues](https://github.com/dzway/wannabeCI/issues).
-## Donations
-You can also help us out with paypal donations, or even a feedback email:

-**EMAIL/PAYPAL ACC**: daniel.yonezawa@live.com